-7 Common Reasons for Pedestrian Accidents
+10 Common Reasons for Pedestrian Accidents in Florida

 Topics: pedestrian accident

-7 Most Common Reasons for Pedestrian Accidents
+10 Most Common Reasons for Pedestrian Accidents in Florida

 Speeding affects braking distance, the measurement of how far your vehicle travels during the time it takes to come to a complete stop once you’ve hit the brakes.
 Studies show that every time you double your speed, you multiply your braking distance by four.
 So, the faster you’re traveling, the less likely you’ll be able to brake in time should a pedestrian step in front of your vehicle.

-4. Failing to stop or yield
+5.)
+Failing to Stop or Yield

 When making left-hand turns, a driver’s attention may be on navigating the intersection instead of pedestrians legally crossing the street in a crosswalk.
 When the driver thinks the road is clear from cars, they just might come in contact with someone crossing the road.

 Some of the most heartbreaking accidents happen at people’s homes when they back out of the driveway and hit a child, sometimes their own, that they didn’t see.
 Parking lot back-ups are also dangerous due to the false sense of security motorists and pedestrians feel.
 In fact, one of every five motor vehicle accidents takes place in a parking lot!
 While many of these only result in injury due to the slow speed most vehicles are moving at, death sometimes occurs.

-Can Pedestrians Be At Fault for Accidents?
+Can Pedestrians Be At Fault for Accidents in Florida?